Skip to main content

 export SECRET_ACCESS_KEY=<YOUR_SECRET_ACCESS_KEY>

-Proceed to declare and initialize the Locker Secret Manager object.
+Declare and initialize the Locker Secret Manager object: secret_management.py

 import os